Testing Perl: To plan or not to plan

 Thoughts?
 Does declaring a test plan make writing tests too inflexible?
 Does not having a plan encourage bad behavior?
 Tell me what you think in the comments below.

-9 thoughts on “Testing Perl: To plan or not to plan
+9 responses to “Testing Perl: To plan or not to plan”

 actually write them, any simplification in that